omnideconv/spacedeconv/README.md

 ### 3. Visualization

 spacedeconv includes multiple visualization functions.
-A full explanation of all visualization options can be found in this [vignette](articles/spacedeconv_visualization.html).
+A full explanation of all visualization options can be found in the visualization [vignette](articles/spacedeconv_visualization.html).

 ```r
 # sample does refer to the first column of ColData(spe)